National Crime Recording Standards (England and Wales): Home Office counting rules

 ‘A belief by the victim or person reasonably assumed to be acting on behalf of the victim, that victim related crime has occurred is usually sufficient to justify its recording’.

 Each police force has a Force Crime Registrar who is the final arbitrator in decision making about complying with the Home Office Counting Rules.
 The Home Office Counting Rules mention that the Force Crime Registrar must be managed outside operational command and instead answerable to the Chief Officer in that police for the ‘accuracy and integrity of crime recording processes’.

 Crime recording issues

 Police Compliance

-The reports about crime recording standards by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Service still demonstrate different standards throughout the country.
+The reports about crime recording standards by HMICFRS still demonstrate different standards throughout the country.
 For example, reports published early in 2018 record Devon and Cornwall police as ‘good’, Greater Manchester Police as ‘requiring improvement’, and Thames Valley Police as ‘inadequate’.
 The national media has taken an interest in police forces incorrectly recording crime, for example mentioning that in 2017 the North Yorkshire Police failed to record 9,200 notifiable offences, 1 in 5 crimes reported to it, including sexual offences, domestic abuse, and rapes.